biocore/qiime/doc/documentation/biom_format.rst

 Biological Observation Matrix (biom) format
 ===========================================

-The biom file format (canonically pronouced `biome`) is designed to be a general-use format for representing counts of observations in one or more biological samples.
+The biom file format (canonically pronounced `biome`) is designed to be a general-use format for representing counts of observations in one or more biological samples.

 With respect to QIIME, the primary use of this format is to represent OTU tables: the observations in this case are OTUs and the matrix contains counts corresponding to the number of times each OTU is observed in each sample.
 With respect to metagenome data, this format would be used to represent metagenome tables: the observations in this case might correspond to SEED subsystems, and the matrix would contain counts corresponding to the number of times each subsystem is observed in each metagenome.
 Similarly, with respect to genome data, this format may be used to represent a set of genomes: the observations in this case again might correspond to SEED subsystems, and the counts would correspond to the number of times each subsystem is observed in each genome.